 The Arrest of Christ

 The night was filled with mock trials to humiliate the Son of God.
-He appeared before the high priest, who had judged him guilty before he was arrested.
+He appeared before the high priest, who judged him guilty before being arrested.
 Then Jesus was tried before the Sanhedrin (the ruling body of the Jews) that had arranged his arrest.
 He was sent to Pilate, the Roman military leader, who questioned Jesus and then sent him to Herod.
 After interrogating Jesus, Herod returned Jesus to the original Roman judge, Pilate.
 Being found innocent in a Roman court of law, the mob vote of the people suggested the method of punishment.
-Before crucifixion, he was beaten by the soldiers.
+Before the crucifixion, he was beaten by the soldiers.

 Crucifixion was abhorred in the mind of every Roman subject.
 Roman soldiers had learned from the Phoenicians a very sadistic and painful way of executing criminals.
-The very word “cross” would stimulate a repulsion by anyone who had witnessed this event.
+The word “cross” would stimulate a repulsion by anyone who witnessed this event.